myc634/detr3d-mmdetv1.0/README.md

 # DETR3D for mmdet3d-v1.0.0rc5 version
+### This repo is cloned from the original repo(https://github.com/WangYueFt/detr3d/).
 This repo contains the implementations of DETR3D (https://arxiv.org/abs/2110.06922).
 The original DETR3D is released based on mmdet3d-0.17.0 version, however, the mmdet3d reconfigured the coordinate system in version 1.0, which caused problems with some metrics such as mAOE.
 Refer to issue31(https://github.com/WangYueFt/detr3d/issues/31) we refactored this code and reproduced the results as in the paper.

 ### Prerequisite